pavankumarcoder-creator/Gym_Tyme/README.md

 ## ⚙️ How to Run the Project

 1. Clone the repository
-2. Open index.html in your browser:
+2. Open index.html in your browser